adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 As it turns out, there's a character in the TV show with the same name.
 I still wonder if it's a coincidence or not.
 I tried googling it but found no information linking the two.

 Along the way up, we crossed paths with The Great Divide Mountain Biking Route, a mountain biking trail along the continental divide spanning from Canada to Mexico.
 We met a guy who was doing the whole thing.
-His bike looked really rugged, an important quality when riding through the spine of the continent.
+His bike looked really rugged, an important quality when riding along the spine of the continent.

 ![Imgur](http://i.imgur.com/WCEUVoc.jpg)